source-foundry/Slice-docs/content/docs/install.md

 ### Homebrew installation

+{{< tip >}}
+Homebrew is an open source package manager for macOS that supports simple macOS application management.
+You can learn more about it at https://brew.sh/.
+{{< /tip >}}

-macOS users can install, upgrade, and uninstall Slice with [Homebrew](https://brew.sh/) and the Source Foundry taproom.
+macOS users can install, upgrade, and uninstall Slice with Homebrew and the Source Foundry taproom.

 Use the following commands to install: